-Contractual - A contract is a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award (2 CFR §200.22).
-All contracts issued under a Federal award must comply with the standards described in 2 CFR §200 Procurement Standards.
+Contractual - A contract is a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award (2 CFR §200.1 Definitions).
+All contracts issued under a Federal award must comply with the procurement standards described in 2 CFR §200.317, 2 CFR §200.318, and Appendix II to Part 200.

-Note: Contracts are separate and distinct from subawards; see 2 CFR §200.330 for details.
+Note: Contracts are separate and distinct from subawards; see 2 CFR §200.331 for details.

 Subaward - A subaward is an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a Federal award received by the pass-through entity.
 It does not include payments to a contractor or payments to an individual that is a beneficiary of a Federal program.
-A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract (2 CFR §200.92 and 2 CFR §200.330).
+A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract (2 CFR §200.1 Definitions and 2 CFR §200.331).

 Subrecipient - Subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program, but does not include an individual who is a beneficiary of such program.
-A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency (2 CFR §200.93).
+A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency (2 CFR §200.1 Definitions).